Andrewodwyer/vintage_drums/README.md

 ## Bugs:
 <a name="bugs"></a>

+#### The drumkit_form wasn't available initially in the template
+- When rendering the add_product page, the drumkit_form was only initialized after the product was saved.
+This meant that the drum kit form would not be available when the page first loaded, which prevented JavaScript from triggering its visibility based on the selected category.
+To resolve this, I needed to ensure that the drumkit_form is initialized as None in the view, so it is available to the template immediately.
+Then, JavaScript can toggle the visibility of the form based on the category selected.

+#### Triggering the Form Based on Category Selection
+- The category dropdown had numeric values (assigned by the database), and I needed to find the correct value for "Drum Kits" to trigger the form visibility.
+The numric value was based on the order the categories were added, "Drum Kits" was the 6th and so had a value of 6.
+I added a JavaScript event listener to the category dropdown, checking for this value to show or hide the drumkit form.
+The drumkit_form only displays when value is 6.

 #### Sorting By Price and Rating & Issue
 - I wanted to sort the products by rating and by price, ascending and descending in both cases.
 Instead of a sorting all products by price or rating, I wanted to sort in each categories.